 In terms of section 3 of the National Qualifications Framework Act (NQF) foreign qualifications offered in South Africa are required to be registered on the NQF.
-Once a qualification is registered on the General and Further Education and Training Qualifications Sub-Framework (GFETQSF), then the school would be required to apply for accreditation.
+Once a qualification is registered on the General and Further Education and Training Qualifications Sub-Framework (GFETQSF), then the school would be required to apply for accreditation to offer that qualification.